 Commission Factsheet(PDF, 210KB)

 Interested in becoming a Commissioner?
-Visit the Mayor's application page or email a resume and cover letter explaining your interest to: human.relations@pittsburghpa.gov.
+Visit the Mayor's application page to apply.

 Genevieve Rosselot has been serving as a commissioner since 2023.
 She is a lifelong Pittsburgher who has lived on all sides of the city and currently resides in the North Side.
 We are the home of Mister Rogers neighborhood but we know from recent studies that not all of our neighbors are thriving.
 It's an honor to play a small part protecting human rights and advancing equity in the City.